Wildlife - Deer - FAQs

 You can order the tags via internet.
 Simply follow the instructions as if you where purchasing a hunting license and there will be an option near the end to purchase Individual Antlerless Deer Tags.
 (Note: There is a $3.00 surcharge for the internet service.)

-Tags may be purchased over-the-counter at the following Regional DNR offices: Charleston, Clemson, Columbia, and Florence.
+Tags may be purchased over-the-counter at the following Regional SCDNR offices: Charleston, Clemson, West Columbia (State Farmers Market), Florence, and York.

 Vehicle accidents involving deer: Vehicle-deer accidents should be reported to the SC Department of Transportation.
 To report a vehicle collision for insurance purposes call the highway patrol or your local city or county law enforcement.